 If a truck driver has violated a law pertaining to drug and alcohol restrictions and this negligence has resulted in injury to yourself, we can help you hold the wrongdoer accountable.
 At Lenahan Law Firm, we have an in-depth understanding of the laws and regulations that govern these industries.

-To get started, schedule a free case evaluation with our Dallas injury attorney by calling (214) 295-1008.
-We offer representation with an in-depth understanding of these laws and regulations.
+To get started, schedule a free case evaluation with our Dallas injury attorneys by calling (214) 295-1008.

 - Drug-Impaired Driving | NHTSA

 - Driving While Intoxicated (DWI) - Texas Department of Transportation

 - Drugged Driving DrugFacts - National Institute on Drug Abuse